imagej/imagej.github.io/_pages/imglib1/using-in-a-plugin.md

 If you work from within the [Script Editor](/scripting/script-editor), you can save it anywhere and Compile & Run it with *Run&gt;Compile & Run*.

 Otherwise you have to save this in a file named `Pixel_Summation.java` in the Fiji plugins folder.
-You can either {% include bc content='Help | Update Menus'%} and find the new plugin in the *Plugins* menu, or compile it from the command line with:
+You can either {% include bc path='Help | Update Menus'%} and find the new plugin in the *Plugins* menu, or compile it from the command line with:

     ./fiji --javac plugins/Pixel_Summation.java